Motorola Moto Buds Bass

 Common Features

-• Both products have in-ear fit.
+• Both products use an in-ear fit design.

 • Both products have stereo speakers.

-• Both products have active noise cancellation.
+• Both products support active noise cancellation (ANC).

 • Both products have passive noise reduction.

-• Both products support a frequency range from 20 Hz to 20000 Hz.
+• Both products have a lowest frequency of 20 Hz and a highest frequency of 20000 Hz.

-• Both products do not use a neodymium magnet.
+• Neither product has a neodymium magnet.

 • Both products have a battery level indicator.

-• Both products have rechargeable batteries.
+• Both products have a rechargeable battery.

-• Both products have a charge time of 1.5 hours.
+• Both products have a mute function.

-• Both products do not have wireless charging.
+• Both products have voice prompts.

 Main Differences

-• Ingress Protection (IP) rating is IPX4 on Motorola Moto Buds Bass and IPX5 on Noise Air Buds Pro 6.
+• Ingress Protection rating is IPX4 on Motorola Moto Buds Bass and IPX5 on Noise Air Buds Pro 6.

 • Battery life is 9 hours on Motorola Moto Buds Bass and 7 hours on Noise Air Buds Pro 6.